python/devguide/parser.rst

 .. caution::
     Positive and negative lookaheads will try to match a token so they will affect the location of generic syntax errors.
-Use them carefully around at boundaries between rules.
+Use them carefully at boundaries between rules.

-As the Python grammar was primordially written as an LL(1) grammar, this heuristic has an extremely high success rate, but some of PEG features can have small effects, such as :ref:`positive lookaheads <peg-positive-lookahead>` and :ref:`negative lookaheads <peg-negative-lookahead>`.
+As the Python grammar was primordially written as an LL(1) grammar, this heuristic has an extremely high success rate, but some PEG features can have small effects, such as :ref:`positive lookaheads <peg-positive-lookahead>` and :ref:`negative lookaheads <peg-negative-lookahead>`.

 To generate more precise syntax errors, custom rules are used.
 This is a common practice also on context free grammars: the parser will try to accept some construct that is known to be incorrect just to report a specific syntax error for that construct.
 In pegen grammars, these rules start with ``invalid_`` prefix.
-This is because trying to match this rules normally has a performance impact on parsing (and can also affect the 'correct' grammar itself in some tricky cases, depending on the ordering of the rules) so the generated parser acts in two phases:
+This is because trying to match these rules normally has a performance impact on parsing (and can also affect the 'correct' grammar itself in some tricky cases, depending on the ordering of the rules) so the generated parser acts in two phases: